noahehall/theBookOfNoah/0current/languages/javascript/typeSystems/typescript.md

   set poop() {
     // return type is inferred from the getter
   }

+  instanceFn () {
+    // this will always point to the current object reference
+    // ^ e.g. if  objRef = myClassInstace;
+    // ^ poop will refer to objRef and not myClassInstance return this.poop;
   }

+  instanceFnArray = () => {
+    // will always point to the current class instance
+    // ^ e.g. if objRef = myClassInstance
+    // ^ poop will refer to myClassInstance return this.poop;
+  }
+}

 // generic classes
-class Box<Type> {
+// same features as generic interfaces class Box<Type> {
   contents: Type;
   constructor(value: Type) {